apache/trafficcontrol/docs/source/api/deliveryservices_xmlid_xmlid_urlkeys.rst

 ``GET``
 =======
-Retrieves URL signing keys for a Delivery Service.
+Retrieves URL signing keys for a :term:`Delivery Service`.

-.. caution:: This method will return the Delivery Service's **PRIVATE** URL signing keys!
+.. caution:: This method will return the :term:`Delivery Service`'s **PRIVATE** URL signing keys!
 Be wary of using this endpoint and **NEVER** share the output with anyone who would be unable to see it on their own.

 :Auth.
 Required: Yes
 :Roles Required: None